 - Work projects rarely start from scratch

-Because of this, my programming journey started from step 1 and jumped to 4 while completely skipping over 2 and 3.
+Because of this, my programming journey started from step 1 and jumped to 5 while completely skipping over all the other steps.
 My thinking process was to get a portfolio going as soon as possible to get the ball rolling.
 I had several ideas for projects that I was excited about so it was just a matter of building them.

 Mistakes of purely project-based learning:

-To compensate for skipping 2 and 3, I would google everything and use python tutor for debugging.
+To compensate for skipping steps 2, 3 and 4, I would google everything and use python tutor for debugging.
 It does work!
 But you are a much worse programmer.
 I did something similar when volunteering for a Java project.
-I didn't know how to code but I would try a bunch of different things and google like crazy.
+I didn’t know how to code but I would try a bunch of different things and google like crazy.
 Could I technically implement CRUD functionalities in Java?
 Yes.
 Did it take me twice as long?
 Honestly, probably three or 4 times as long.
 I confused frustration with learning.